microbiomedata/nmdc-runtime/docs/content/howto-guides/database-migration.md

 We use Jupyter notebooks to **perform** the "Extract" and "Load" steps, and to **orchestrate** the "Transform" step.
 We use Python scripts to **perform** the "Transform" step.

 The Jupyter notebooks reside in the `db/` directory of the `nmdc-runtime` repository.
-In general, we try to keep all code that interacts directly with the NMDC database, in the `nmdc-runtime` repository.
+In general, we try to keep all code that interacts directly with the NMDC database, in that repository.

-The Python scripts reside in the `nmdc_schema/migrations` directory of the `nmdc-schema` repository.
+The Python scripts reside in the `nmdc_schema/migrators/` directory of the `nmdc-schema` repository.
 These are typically written by data modelers.

 The basic flow of a migration looks like this: